ananthakumaran/SICP/readme.markdown

-My solutions for the exercises in SICP(second edition).
+My solutions to the exercises in SICP(second edition).
-MIT Scheme is used to run the solutions.

 Note
 ----